 Caregivers in New York City don’t often have to worry about an elderly parent’s ability to continue driving.
-But in exchange, we need to be concerned about older loved ones navigating crowded sidewalks and crossing busy streets—and about oblivious or hurried drivers.
+But in exchange, we need to be concerned about older loved ones navigating crowded sidewalks—and about avoiding falls, especially in winter.

-Winter weather conditions can be especially dangerous for older pedestrians.
-Icy walkways and staircases and slushy street crossings can pose a number of risks, especially for seniors with balance or mobility issues.
-Decreased visibility from shorter days as well as darker (and harder-to-see) winter outerwear may make it difficult for drivers to see pedestrians of all ages, but older adults may have less agility to move out of the way quickly.
+Winter weather conditions can be dangerous for older pedestrians.
+Icy walkways and staircases and slushy street crossings are risky for seniors with balance or mobility issues.
+Decreased visibility from shorter days as well as darker clothing may make it difficult for drivers to see pedestrians of all ages.
+But older adults may have less agility to move out of the way quickly.

 In addition, older adults are more physically fragile than younger adults.
-Falls are the leading cause of injury among the elderly, and they may lead to complications that can prevent seniors from living independently.
+Falls are the leading cause of injury among the elderly.
+They may lead to complications that can prevent seniors from living independently.
 Even if the impact is the same, an older adult will often sustain more serious injuries.

 “Winter is a rough season for seniors,” says Joseph Gallagher, Physical Therapist and Director of Operation Support Services at VNSNY.
 “You can’t have someone walking in front of you with salt and a shovel, so you have to use common sense and try to prevent falls.”
 He offers these tips to increase winter safety for older pedestrians:

-First and foremost, Gallagher says, it’s important to wear the right pair of shoes or boots when you are heading outdoors: preferably ones with arch support and rubber soles, such as rain or snow boots, that help gain traction when navigating the winter terrain.
+First and foremost, Gallagher says, it’s important to wear the right pair of shoes or boots when you are heading outdoors.
+They should have arch support and rubber soles that help gain traction when navigating the winter terrain.
 In addition, increase visibility by wearing bright clothing (even a scarf or hat will help) and consider reflective material at night.

-You might be used to doing things on your own, but when it comes to facing the winter elements, it’s best to ask for some help.
+You might be used to doing things on your own, but when it comes to facing the winter elements, find a partner.
 “If you are a little unsteady, ask someone to go with you when you go out, such as a neighbor or family member,” says Gallagher.
 “They can give you extra support, which could prevent a fall from happening.”
-Likewise, if you are using some sort of assistive device like a cane, bring it with you as it can help you maintain your balance.
+Likewise, if you use some sort of assistive device like a cane, bring it with you.

 Muscles and joints may become tight and stiff in cold weather, which makes them more prone to sprains and strains.
-Gallagher recommends warming up before going out to guard against injuries.
+Gallagher recommends warming up before going out.
 “Do some gentle stretching and exercises to get your body warmed up and ready.”

-When walking over snow and ice, bend your body slightly forward and decrease the length of your stride to give your body a wider base of support.
-“A lower position of gravity can keep you more stable,” says Gallagher.
+When walking over snow and ice, bend your body slightly forward and shorten your stride.
+This gives your body a wider base of support.
+“A lower center of gravity can keep you more stable,” says Gallagher.
 “You may look a little funny walking, but you’ll have a better chance of staying on your feet.”

-To stay safe on foot walking around the city in winter, follow these tips:
+To stay safe on foot walking around the city, follow these tips to avoid winter falls: